-- a) A Head Lifeguard/Instructor, Senior Lifeguard, Cashier/Receptionist and Slide Attendant shall be entitled to fifteen (15%) percent premium on every pay cheque in lieu of benefits.
-Such benefits include: vacation pay, statutory holidays pay, sick leave, bereavement, group life, disability, medical, extended health and dental coverage.
-This shall be increased to twenty (20%) percent for the Head Lifeguard/Instructor position on July 1, 1999.
-(Revised March 1, 1998) - b) Regular part-time employees may purchase the City of Trail standard benefit package at their own expense.
+- a) A Senior Lifeguard, Cashier/Receptionist and Slide Attendant shall be entitled to fifteen (15%) percent premium on every pay cheque in lieu of benefits.
+Such benefits include: vacation pay, statutory holidays pay, sick leave, bereavement, group life, disability, medical, extended health and dental coverage. - b) Regular part-time employees may purchase the City of Trail standard benefit package at their own expense.

-18.1.7 Hours of Work - Lifeguards, Cashier/Receptionist, and Waterslide Attendant
+18.1.6 Hours of Work - Lifeguards, Cashier/Receptionist, and Waterslide Attendant

-- a) The Employer has the right to: - i) establish hours of work that result in split shifts, and
+- a) The City has the right to: - i) establish hours of work that result in split shifts, and

 - ii) require a Lifeguard to work six (6) consecutive days in order to cover shift changes. - iii) shifts can occur on a 24-hour basis. - b) The minimum number of hours per shift for which a Lifeguard shall be paid will be in accordance with the Employment Standards Act.

-(Revised March 1, 2004) - Lifeguards shall not be left guarding on the pool deck for longer than two (2) hours at a time.
+(Revised March 1, 2004) - c) Lifeguards shall not be left guarding on the pool deck for longer than two (2) hours at a time.

 (Revised March 1, 2004) - d) Those employees giving lessons will be paid fifteen (15) additional minutes before and fifteen (15) additional minutes after an instructional lesson block to allow for preparations and reporting time.
-(Added March 1, 2001)

-18.1.8 Overtime Hours and Pay - Lifeguards, Cashier/Receptionist, and Waterslide Attendant a) Overtime shall mean all time worked at the request of the Employer in excess of eight (8) hours per day or forty (40) hours per week.
-Overtime shall be paid as follows:
+18.1.7 Overtime Hours and Pay - Lifeguards, Cashier/Receptionist, and Waterslide Attendant

-1 $\frac{1}{2}$ times the rate for the first three hours in each day and 2 times the rate thereafter, (Revised March 1, 2001)

-- b) Statutory holidays will be paid at straight time, except where such payment will conflict with or be less than Employment Standards Act.
-(Revised March 1, 2004) - c) All overtime hours will be paid out in cash. - d) No shift premium for weekend work.
+- a) Overtime shall mean all time worked at the request of the City in excess of eight (8) hours per day or forty (40) hours per week.
+Overtime shall be paid as follows: - One and one half (1 $\frac{1}{2}$) times the rate for the first three (3) hours in each day and two (2) times the rate thereafter, (Revised March 1, 2001) - b) Statutory holidays will be paid in accordance with the Employment Standards Act. - c) All overtime hours will be paid out in cash. - d) No shift premium for weekend work.

+ARTICLE 18 - AQUATIC & LEISURE CENTRE EMPLOYEES

-18.1.9 Job Training - Lifeguards and Waterslide Attendant
+18.1.8 Job Training - Lifeguards and Waterslide Attendant